Image: Getty Images

 Does the CIA’s presence on social media alter the way we think about the Agency?
 Are we more likely to wave-off the well documented abuses of the CIA if we remember it as the entity that tweets funny things.
 “The CIA’s presence on Twitter quite literally humanizes the agency, as it writes in the first-person plural, suggesting it is not a faceless government agency, but a team of people with a sense of humour, an understanding of popular culture, and a cat,” the study said

-The CIA is pretending to be an extremely online irony-poised super poster.
+The CIA mostly tweets articles about its history, retweets other government accounts, and—occasionally—posts funny tweets that catch people off guard.
+It jokes about posting cat photos, it jokes about not knowing where Tupac is, it jokes about the surveillance state.
+“The most popular CIA tweets are jokes, not threats,” the study said.
+“They are cats, not policy documents.
+They are about rappers and TV shows, not CIA directors.”The CIA is pretending to be an extremely online irony-poised super poster.
 “This strategy does not just make light of controversies such as extensive surveillance, it serves to make it light—to move it from the realm of serious political engagement into ironic comedy,” the study said.
 “Humour is a discursive strategy that enables the CIA to establish an appealing, humanized identity, and humour works to establish friendly social relations that serve to legitimize the activities of political actors.
 This ‘marketable ordinariness’ serves a purpose, and this appeal to the everyday is a discursive strategy.”